nikgabrovsek/CB-toolkit/README.md

 # CB-toolkit
-Ket topics in Bayesian econometrics in R.
+Key topics in Bayesian econometrics in R.